DocumentationAPI Reference

 Step 1: Get FX Rates

-To get a list of rates, you will simply send an HTTP GET request to the getRates API.
-The getRates API will then respond with either Guaranteed or Spot Rates depending on how your Reach account in configured.
+To get a list of rates, you will send an HTTP GET request to the getRates API.
+The getRates API will then respond with either Guaranteed or Spot Rates depending on the configuration of your Reach account.

 Localization and getRates